Many times, customers will be really upset or angry with the service and it will be difficult to handle them.

 When customers are upset or angry, their tone will get louder and in that particular situation, you need to start speaking more slowly and in a lower tone.

-As a result, customers will also feel the need to remain calm and your calm demeanor will help them to settle down.
+As a result, poor customer service will also feel the need to remain calm and your calm demeanor will help them to settle down.

 When you approach the situation with a calm, clear mind, unaffected by the customer’s tone or volume, anger will generally dissipate.